Steerable Chatbots: Exploring Personalization Control Interfaces via LLM Activation Steering: Steerable Chatbots Paradigm

-This section describes how we adapt LLM activation steering towards a framework for preference-based personalization.
-We also describe the learning-based algorithm used later to implement \learn{}.
-Implementation details of the other steerable chatbots used in the user study are described later in Section \ref{sec:interfaces}.

-\xhdr{Steering Personalization Framework.} We parameterize the personalization objective as follows.
-Given a task domain $T$ (such as \textit{lifestyle planning}) which necessitates highly variable solutions for each user, there are a set of relevant preference dimensions, $\mathbf{d} = \{d_1, d_2, \dots\, d_n\}$.
-Each dimension $d_i$ represents a continuous range of preference strengths, where the largest positive value is a strong preference towards the positive trait (e.g. \textit{luxury} for the dimension of \textbf{cost}), 0 is neutral, and the most negative value is a strong preference towards the opposite trait (e.g. \textit{budget}).
-Here, positive and negative provide no moral connotations, but are just arbitrary assignments of preference directions.
+We describe the generalized personalization objective as follows.
+Given a task domain $T$ (e.g., \textit{lifestyle planning}) that necessitates highly variable solutions for each user, there is a set of interpretable preference dimensions, $\mathbf{d} = \{d_1, d_2, \dots\, d_n\}$.
+Each $d_i$ represents a preference dimension's strength, where a large positive value corresponds to a strong preference towards one end of the preference spectrum (e.g. \textit{luxury} for the dimension of \textbf{cost}) and a negative value to a preference towards the opposite end (e.g. \textit{budget}).
+The preference can also be uni-directional instead of bi-directional, through truncating the steering factor range with 0 as the minimum (e.g., \textit{neutral} $\rightarrow$ \textit{prefers seafood}).

-An individual user $u$'s preference profile can be operationalized as $\mathbf{d^u} = \{d_{1}^u, d_{2}^u, \dots\, d_{n}^u\}$.
-We further assume that the preferred LLM response of user $u$ can be given by: $o = M(x, steer(\mathbf{d^u}))$.
-The generalized function $M(\cdot)$ represents the LLM's inference process, $steer(\cdot)$ represents the \arxiv{idealized} steering method that uses $\mathbf{d^u}$ to modify the activations during inference, and $x$ represents the user's input to the LLM.
+An individual user $u$'s preference profile can be defined as $\mathbf{d^u} = \{d_{1}^u, d_{2}^u, \dots\, d_{n}^u\}$ and the preferred LLM response of user $u$ can be represented in a simplified manner as: $o = M(x, steer(\mathbf{d^u}))$.
+The generalized function $M(\cdot)$ represents the LLM's inference process, $steer(\cdot)$ represents the idealized \camera{activation} steering method that uses $\mathbf{d^u}$ to modify the activations during inference, and $x$ represents the user's input to the LLM.
 The steering process described is $h_{steered} \leftarrow h + \mathbf{d^u} \cdot \mathbf{v}$, where $h$ represents the intermediate representations at the residual stream of the LLM, $\mathbf{v} = \{v_1, v_2, \dots v_n\}$ are the steering vectors associated with different preference dimension.
-Here, steering vectors represent desirable concepts or traits that the LLM is encouraged to align with.
-By injecting them into the residual stream during inference, alongside the \textit{strength} of steering represented by $\mathbf{d^u}$, the LLM's outputs are steered in the direction of the concept, effectively provisioning `control' over the behaviour of the LLM \cite{Panickssery2023-hl}.
-The steering factors can also be negative to \arxiv{align with the} opposite behaviour.
+Here, steering vectors capture desirable behaviours for the LLM to align with.
+By adding them into the residual stream during inference, alongside the \textit{strength} of steering represented by $\mathbf{d^u}$, the LLM's outputs are steered in the direction of the behaviour \cite{DBLP:conf/acl/RimskyGSTHT24}.